kfl/adventofcode_2023/notes.md

 **Thoughts on the puzzle:** Not completed during the day event.

 Complete within the event time frame (but three days late).

-When brick/cuboids are falling I build two maps a height map and map of supporting cuboids (`supporters`).
+When brick/cuboids are falling, I build two maps: a height map and map of supporting cuboids (`supporters`).
 The `supporters` map is used to find essential cuboids (single supporters) in part 1, and used for computing chain reactions in part 2.

 Day 23: A Long Walk